maciosz/IMCA/README.md

 I encourage to look at the obtained contigs and decide what seems best to obtain better results.

+If you used velvet as assembler, you may use `filter_velvet_contigs.py` script.
+It doesn't work with other assemblers, because it uses velvet's naming convention.
+It can filter by contig's length and coverage.
+For example, run:

+`./filter_velvet_contigs.py -i velvet/contigs.fa -o velvet/filtered_contigs.fa -l 500 -c 5`

+to create file `filtered_contigs.fa`, that will contain these contigs from `velvet/contigs.fa` that were at least 500 bp long and had coverage higher or equal to 5.

 4. Map (align) contigs to the reference.

 Using minimap2: